198fan/bioinfo_sandbox/README.md

 ## Genome assembly of prokaryotic organism (Lactobacillus Hokkaidonensis)

-First, get the fastq file using fastq-dump limiting the read to 1 million of ease of duration using this command
+First, get the fastq file using fastq-dump limiting the read to 1 million for ease of duration using this command
 ```bash
 fastq-dump -X 1000000 --split-3 DRR024501
 ```